LLaRA: Supercharging Robot Learning Data for Vision-Language Policy: Experiments

-\\ \end{minipage}
+\end{minipage}

-\paragraph{Zero-shot Generalization.} We benchmark the models tuned in \sref{sec:vima_main} directly in the real-world setting without further training, along with a new baseline GPT-4o~\cite{gpt4} (see \sref{sec:app_realworld}).
-The results are presented as the upper part of \tref{tab:real_world_results}.
+\textbf{Zero-shot generalization.} For zero-shot generalization and finetuning, we use the pretrained models from \sref{sec:vima_main} only trained on simulated VIMA data.
+We also make the setting very challenging by selecting the pretrained model only using 1.2\% of the VIMA training data (\dtbase).
+We benchmark the models without any further training, along with a new baseline, GPT-4o~\citep{gpt4}.
+The results are presented in the upper part of \tref{tab:real_world_results}.
 In this setting, \modelIBC achieves the best overall performance.
-We hypothesize that the auxiliary datasets used in \modelIBC + Aux (D) and \modelDIBC + Aux (C) + OD drive the model to focus more on VIMA domain, leading to overfitting.
+We hypothesize that the auxiliary datasets used in \modelIBC + Aux and \modelDIBC + Aux drive the model to focus more on the VIMA domain, leading to overfitting.
 Meanwhile, GPT-4o achieves commendable performance, largely attributable to its extensive dataset and substantial parameterization.
-However, GPT-4o is not applicable for finetuning or joint training settings, which we discuss below.

-\paragraph{Real-world Robot Dataset.} We further collect 1,256 real-world images from the same real-world robot setting as the in-domain data.
-Out of these images, 721 feature a single object placed randomly and uniformly on the table by a robotic arm, while the remaining images display multiple objects scattered across the table.
-We employed one-shot detection using OWLv2~\cite{minderer2024scaling} to identify and generate bounding boxes for each object in the images.

-These images, along with their bounding box data, have been utilized to create two specialized in-domain instruction tuning datasets, each containing 2,447 single-turn conversations of equivalent size: \xarmdet and \xarmact.
-The \xarmdet dataset includes conversations that mirror the structure from our auxiliary object localization and detection dataset, with 1,191 examples dedicated to object localization and 1,256 to object detection.
-In contrast, the \xarmact dataset is designed similarly to data for \modelDIBC, featuring two distinct tasks: \emph{Rotation}: rotating an object (akin to Task T2 with 1,191 examples) and \emph{Put on top}: putting one object on top of another (reminiscent of Task T3 with 1,256 examples).

-In the \emph{Rotation} task, the agent is instructed to rotate a specific object by a random angle ranging from -180 to 180 degrees, while ensuring the object's position remains unchanged post-rotation.
-The expert action is straightforwardly generated by directly replicating the specified rotation angle from the task description and the pick and place points are set to the centroid of the object bounding box from object detection.

-In the \emph{Put on Top} task, applicable to images containing more than two objects, we randomly select two objects.
-The task involves generating a command that directs placing one object atop the other.
-The expert actions, specifically the pick and place points, are determined using the centroids of the bounding boxes of the two selected objects from object detection.